pretis/flexpret/README.md

 RISC-V Compiler
 --------------------------------------------------------------------------------
-We use the RISC-V GCC compiler, see [riscv.org](http://riscv.org/) for installation instructions.
+We use the RISC-V GCC compiler, see [riscv.org](http://riscv.org/) for more information.

 RISC-V toolchain version this branch is developed against: https://github.com/riscv/riscv-gnu-toolchain/commit/9a8a0aa98571c97291702e2e283fc1056f3ce2e2

+A docker image with the compiler version installed can be created by using or modifying `docker/Dockerfile`.

 Program Compilation
 --------------------------------------------------------------------------------